LifeLight Music Festival

-LifeLight Festival was an annual free outdoor Christian music festival held over Labor Day weekend on a farm near Worthing, South Dakota, which is 12 miles south of Sioux Falls, South Dakota.
+LifeLight Festival is an annual free outdoor Christian music festival held over Labor Day weekend in Sioux Falls, South Dakota.

 History

-LifeLight Festival was started by Alan and Vicki Greene in 1998 as an afternoon concert on a local church lawn, drawing about 2,000 people.
+LifeLight Festival was started by Alan and Vicki Greene in 1998 as an afternoon concert at Good News Reformed Church on Valley View Rd, drawing about 2,000 people.
 By 2001, the festival was moved to the W.H.
 Lyons Fairgrounds in Sioux Falls to accommodate the growing crowds.
 In 2002, attendance tripled from the year before, growing to 32,000 attendees over a 3-day weekend.
-LifeLight has since grown to over 320,000 attendees over a 3-day weekend, expanding to 6 stages, with a budget of nearly $700,000 each year.
+LifeLight has since grown to over 320,000 attendees over a 3-day weekend, expanding to six stages, with a budget of nearly $700,000 each year.
 After outgrowing previous locations, the LifeLight festival found a new permanent home for the Festival on a family farm near Worthing, South Dakota.
 The 2010 Festival was the first at the new location.
 It is a free concert but provides a great economic boost to Sioux Falls.
-Festivals like this one said to bring up to $10 Million.
+Festivals like this one said to bring up to $10 million.